DTegano/NHL-Prediction-using-Machine-Learning/README.md

 [1] 0.5730129
 ```

-Note that after all of that work, the best accuracy I could muster was a 57.3% - only roughly 1% higher than if I simply kept all of my variables into the model.
+The best accuracy I could muster was a 57.3% - only roughly 1% higher than if I simply kept all of my variables into the model.
 Below is one graph that can be completed with the logistic regression.
-As we can see, the predictions were all over the place - the model could have done just as well by flipping a coin for every game.
-Let's hope that I have much better success with the Support Vector Machine and the Neural Network.

 ```
 pred = predict(logistic, newdata = test, type = "response") # removed the rounding to see real value